saylordotorg/course_bus202/Unit04.md

+---
+layout: default
+title: "BUS202: Principles of Finance"
+course_description: "Survey of a number of different sub-fields within finance, with particular emphasis on managing investments, evaluating stocks, and determining which projects have the best potential payoff."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: Risk And Return** <span id="4"></span>
 *Unit 4 provides an explanation of the relationship between risk and return.
 Every investment decision carries a certain amount of risk.